 In the studio, depending on the project, I weave on three original New Zealand-made looms; two floor looms and a table loom.
 I typically weave with premium quality locally produced yarns or select discontinued and vintage yarns.
 Making to order or creating limited edition pieces from out of date stock is a sustainable and responsible business model that just makes sense to me in these times.
 Primarily my approach comprises of customised pieces whereby I work with each client, or their family, to ensure weavings become treasured personal belongings.

 My weaving practice began in the Coromandel, after a many of years working in the arts in Auckland, when my family and I relocated to the small east coast town of Tairua.
-A practising artist since the mid 2000’s, I have a Bachelor of Visual Arts from Auckland University of Technology (2007) and over a decade of experience in exhibition curation, gallery management and arts trust administration.
+A practising artist since the mid 2000’s, I have a Bachelor of Visual Arts from Auckland University of Technology (2007).
+My work has featured in exhibitions across New Zealand and Australia and is part of the Dowse Art Museum, Gullies Art and University of Waikato art collections.
+As well as being a practicing artist I have over 15 years experience in exhibition curation, gallery management and arts trust administration.

-Photo credit: homestyle magazine Photographer: Ophelia Mikkelson Jones
+Photo (2 lower images) credit: homestyle magazine Photographer: Ophelia Mikkelson Jones